-- Add last 1 cup powdered sugar along with the heavy whipping cream.
+- Add the last 1 cup of powdered sugar along with the heavy whipping cream.
 Beat on low until the ingredients start to mix together.
 Increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.
 Fill a piping bag with a tip and some buttercream to decorate.

-- t can be made ahead of time and kept refrigerated for 7 days.
+- This frosting can be made ahead of time and kept refrigerated for 7 days.
 Store it in an airtight container.
-Bring the frosting back to room temperature before piping, and suggest to rewhip.
+Bring the frosting back to room temperature and re-whip the frosting before use.

-- Flavor with different extract or zest of lemon, orange or lime
+- Flavor with different extracts or zest of lemon, orange, or lime.

 - This makes enough to frost 24 cupcakes

 Keywords: vanilla buttercream frosting, buttercream frosting recipe, easy buttercream frosting